 Studies have shown that Grain Worm Oil has a significant effect on animal scalds, and is not irritating and allergic to animal skin.

-It also has the effect of treating hyperlipidemia in mice.
+Golden fly oils also has the effect of treating hyperlipidemia in mice.
 The free fatty acids, squalene, fat-soluble vitamins, and phytosterols contained in the grain oil have a certain effect on skin inflammation and microbial infection, and their development and utilization have good prospects.

-Supercritical CO2 extraction
+About supercritical CO2 extraction process

 Supercritical CO2 extraction technology has the advantages of strong extraction capacity, short production cycle, high product purity, and no solvent residue.